Learn more about the events that shaped the Death Positive Movement.

 To learn more, check out Day of the Dead in the USA: The Migration and Transformation of a Cultural Phenomenon by Regina M. Marchi

 Death Acceptance Movement

 Palliative care was introduced more widely in the U.S. during the 1980s.
 It offered an interdisciplinary approach to care for individuals with a life-limiting illness, with the goal of enhancing a patient’s quality of life.
-Part of the palliative care discussion surrounded the care of terminally ill patients and those in hospice care, and was focused on ways to help patients and their families come to terms with the inevitable end of life.
+Part of the palliative care discussion surrounded the care of terminally ill patients and those in hospice care, and was focused on ways to help those patients and their families come to terms with their inevitable end of life.
 By doing so, death acceptance advocates argued that the focus could then shift from denial to enhanced care and quality of life instead of unnecessary and costly medical interventions that may prolong life but would likely prolong suffering.

 To learn more, take a look at Death, Mourning, and Medical Progress by Daniel Callahan

 A lack of understanding about HIV/AIDS, demonization of victims, and the willful negligence of the U.S. government gave rise to the myth that those dying from AIDS and their corpses were a public health and safety hazard.

 AIDS activists demanded, among many things, acknowledgement, and scientific research through protest tactics like ‘die-ins’ which “forced social and cultural institutions to take responsibility for AIDS deaths by having to physically move the protestors’ bodies.”
 Meanwhile, community death care providers worked tirelessly to restore dignity and humanity to AIDS victims while many hospital staff, embalmers, and cemetery personnel would outright refuse to provide services and care for AIDS victims in death.
 In result, community death carers took on the necessary care–from shepherding patients though the dying process, to preparing their bodies for burial, to ensuring that they were given a proper internment they deserved.